astroturfcss/gatsby-plugin-astroturf/readme.md

-# Linaria plugin for astroturf
+# astroturf plugin for Gatsby

 This plugin modifies Gatsby's webpack configuration to support [astroturf][].